Mathématique: Chapter 5

 But it didn’t.

-He was more able tolerate it, but he wondered how long that luck would last.
-He’d bought himself something of a reprieve after—yes well, whatever that had been, exactly.
+He was better able tolerate it, but he wondered how long that luck would last.
+He’d bought himself something of a reprieve after—yes well, after whatever that’d been, exactly.
 An all-consuming auditory hallucination.
 Of some kind.
 Possibly.
 He could pass a psych evaluation.
-He had passed two of them.
+He’d passed two of them.
 He could pass one right now.
 He was perfectly rational.
 That was the important thing.

 He was hearing a continuous tone.